Rainiers and AquaSox are back, and the thrills are palpable

 “There were individuals and players who were primed for something big in 2020,’’ McKay said.
 “It was just erased.
 They couldn’t do anything.
 So that would be the main focus for me, that idea these kids have spent their lives chasing this thing and now they get to continue it.”

 Artman was delighted to learn on Monday that Gov. Jay Inslee’s latest health and safety guidelines allow them to expand seating capacity with designated COVID-19 vaccinated sections for each of the first six home games.
-That gives the Rainiers the ability to reach 50 percent of capacity at Cheney Stadium, though that might fall short on this homestand as they work through the logistics.
+That gives the Rainiers the ability to reach 50% of capacity at Cheney Stadium, though that might fall short on this homestand as they work through the logistics.

 “Really, Cheney Stadium will be the first place, or one of the first places, in this state where vaccinated people can go and feel normal and to some extent rewarded,’’ Artman said.